CSPS-EFPC-DAAN/Design/index.md

 2. We will be taking photos and videos throughout the Premium experience.
 Some photos may be used for social media purposes.
 If this works for you, [please let us know by filling out this consent form](https://wiki.gccollab.ca/File:Consent_Form_-_Formulaire_de_consentement.pdf).
 3. Do you have any allergies (food, environmental, other)?

-**Please send your learner manual, consent form, and advise us of any allergies by Wednesday, February 20 to <csps.premiumdigitalacademy-excelenceacademiquedunumerique.efpc@canada.ca>.**
+**Please send your learner manual, consent form, and advise us of any allergies by Wednesday, February 20 to <csps.premiumdigitalacademy-excellenceacademiquedunumerique.efpc@canada.ca>.**

 Should you have any questions, please contact us at the Digital Academy.